Log Analytics workspace data export in Azure Monitor

 You need to have 'write' permissions to both workspace and destination to configure data export rule.

-Don't use an existing storage account that has other, non-monitoring data stored in it to better control access to the data and prevent reaching storage ingress rate limit, failures, and latency.
+Don't use an existing Storage Account that has other, non-monitoring data to better control access to the data, and prevent reaching storage ingress rate limit, failures, and latency.

-To send data to immutable storage, set the immutable policy for the storage account as described in Set and manage immutability policies for Blob storage.
+To send data to immutable Storage Account, set the immutable policy for the Storage Account as described in Set and manage immutability policies for Blob storage.
 You must follow all steps in this article, including enabling protected append blobs writes.

-Data is sent to storage accounts as it reaches Azure Monitor and exported to destinations located in workspace region.
-A container is created for each table in the storage account with the name am- followed by the name of the table.
-For example, the table SecurityEvent would sent to a container named am-SecurityEvent.
+Data is sent to Storage Accounts as it reaches Azure Monitor and exported to destinations located in workspace region.
+A container is created for each table in Storage Account, with the name am- followed by the name of the table.
+For example, the table SecurityEvent would send to a container named am-SecurityEvent.

-The storage account data format is in JSON lines, where each record is delimited by a newline, with no outer records array and no commas between JSON records.
+The format of blobs in Storage Account is in JSON lines, where each record is delimited by a newline, with no outer records array and no commas between JSON records.

 You need to have 'write' permissions to both workspace and destination to configure data export rule.
-The shared access policy for the event hub namespace defines the permissions that the streaming mechanism has.
-Streaming to event hub requires Manage, Send, and Listen permissions.
+The shared access policy for the Event Hubs namespace defines the permissions that the streaming mechanism has.
+Streaming to Event Hubs requires Manage, Send, and Listen permissions.
 To update the export rule, you must have the ListKey permission on that Event Hubs authorization rule.

-Data is sent to your event hub as it reaches Azure Monitor and exported to destinations located in workspace region.
-You can create multiple export rules to the same event hub namespace by providing different
+Data is sent to your Event Hubs as it reaches Azure Monitor and exported to destinations located in workspace region.
+You can create multiple export rules to the same Event Hubs namespace by providing different

-event hub name isn't provided, a default event hub is created for each table that you export with the name am- followed by the name of the table.
-For example, the table SecurityEvent would sent to an event hub named am-SecurityEvent.
-The number of supported event hubs in 'Basic' and 'Standard' namespaces tiers is 10.
-When exporting more than 10 tables to these tiers, either split the tables between several export rules to different event hub namespaces, or provide an event hub name in the rule to export all tables to that event hub.
+event hub name isn't provided, default Event Hubs are created for tables that you export with name: am- followed by the name of the table.
+For example, the table SecurityEvent would sent to an Event Hub named: am-SecurityEvent.
+The number of supported Event Hubs in 'Basic' and 'Standard' namespaces tiers is 10.
+When exporting more than 10 tables to these tiers, either split the tables between several export rules, to different Event Hubs namespaces, or provide an Event Hub name to export all tables to it.

-- 'Basic' event hub tier is limited--it supports lower event size and no Auto-inflate option to automatically scale up and increase the number of throughput units.
-Since data volume to your workspace increases over time and consequence event hub scaling is required, use 'Standard', 'Premium' or 'Dedicated' event hub tiers with Auto-inflate feature enabled.
+- 'Basic' Event Hubs namespace tier is limited – it supports lower event size and no Auto-inflate option to automatically scale up and increase the number of throughput units.
+Since data volume to your workspace increases over time and consequence Event Hubs scaling is required, use 'Standard', 'Premium' or 'Dedicated' Event Hubs tiers with Auto-inflate feature enabled.
 See Automatically scale up Azure Event Hubs throughput units.

-- Data export can't reach event hub resources when virtual networks are enabled.
-You have to enable the Allow trusted Microsoft services to bypass this firewall setting in event hub, to grant access to your Event Hubs resources.
+- Data export can't reach Event Hubs resources when virtual networks are enabled.
+You have to enable the Allow trusted Microsoft services to bypass this firewall setting in event hub, to grant access to your Event Hubs.